Putting current expected credit losses (CECL) in perspective has been saved

 To address the consequences of the financial downturn and resulting stakeholder concerns, the Financial Accounting Standards Board proposed an update to current US Generally Accepted Accounting Principles (GAAP).
 The FASB’s proposed ASU, Financial Instruments—Credit Losses (Subtopic 825-15), would bring about the following changes to overcome the perceived shortcomings of current GAAP: expected loss approach over life of loan, elimination of the “probable” threshold, forward-looking approach, and reduced complexity.

-We are pleased to present the second publication in a series that highlights Deloitte Advisory’s point of view about the significance of the FASB’s update, ASU 2016-13–Measurement of Credit Losses on Financial Instruments, and related implementation considerations.
+We are pleased to present the second publication in a series that highlights Deloitte Risk and Financial Advisory’s point of view about the significance of the FASB’s update, ASU 2016-13–Measurement of Credit Losses on Financial Instruments, and related implementation considerations.

 Anticipated implementation challenges